OCA/account-invoicing/account_invoice_import_zugferd/README.rst

 Installation
 ============

-This module requires the Python library *pdfminer*.
+This module requires the Python library *PyPDF2*.
 To install it, run:

 .. code::

-  sudo pip install pdfminer
+  sudo pip install PyPDF2

 Configuration
 =============